aainura/DeckofCards/README.md

 #Deck of Cards Project

+The project build tool is Maven.
+For now, I can use `pom.xml` file to import desired tools and libraries such as :
+* RestAssured library
+* Hamcrest library
+* TestNG
+* Selenium WebDriver
+* BoniGarcia for WebDriverManager

 ## Packages and Classes
 * Modules - This package stores objects of Cards, Images and Deck;
 * controller- This package will run our API calls;